 A sermon on Revelation 7:9-17 & Matthew 5:1-12 by Nathan Nettleton

-The trouble with trying to live the beatitudes that Jesus actually gave, rather than the ones the advertising gurus and public relations consultants constantly market to us, is that to the mindset that we have grown up with, they seem to add up to “blessed are the losers, blessed are the losers, blessed are the losers.”
+The trouble with trying to live the beatitudes is that, from the normal perspective of our culture, they seem to add up to “blessed are the losers, blessed are the losers, blessed are the losers.”
 And yet we continue to find them strangely attractive.
 They continue to enchant us, to woo us, to whisper promises of another way, a way of freedom and lightness and joy.
 A way of life and hope.

 And in that offer of astonishing grace, we are confronted with the toughest decision we ever have to face.
 Will we accept that offer and commit ourselves to the struggle of the beatitudes that follows from it, or will we reject these beatitudes and this uniquely human embodiment of them, and throw our lot in with the winners who go on crucifying all those who suggest that there might be blessing in the way of the losers?

-That’s what we renew our commitment to every time we gather around this table and hold out your hands to receive the bread of brokenness, the bread of grief and mercy which feeds us and blesses us and sustains us for the struggle.
+That’s what we renew our commitment to every time we gather around the Lord’s Table and hold out our hands to receive the bread of brokenness, the bread of grief and mercy which feeds us and blesses us and sustains us for the struggle.

 For at the baptismal pool and here at the Table we are awakened to a most wonderful promise, a promise that this feast speaks of and a promise that just might give us the glimpse of blessing we need for the living of such a life.
 For as we emerged from the baptismal waters, we did not arise alone to a life of isolated heroism.
 And as we stand at this table we do not stand and eat alone.